 Following the Early Year’s Foundation Stage Profile, we plan engaging and challenging activities based on the children’s interests.
 A large part of the session is ‘free choice’ for children to choose where to play and learn, along with short whole group times for prayers, stories and songs.
 During the ‘free choice’ times the key workers play alongside the children, modelling ideas and teaching new skills.
 Through the curriculum we also encourage a growth of self-esteem, resilience and interest.
 The Pre-school staff work closely with the school’s EYFS staff and Phase Leader to ensure that the best start to each child’s learning journey is provided.

 Facilities and Activities

-Little Fishes is ideally placed within the school grounds and has access via its own safe, pedestrianised entrance.
+Little Fishes is ideally placed within the school grounds.
 The environment is arranged to allow the children free access to a range of activities and resources which cover the Early Years Foundation Profile.
-The children also have free flow access to a large outdoor area which is shared with Year R.

 Little Fishes benefits from a custom-built room, with a children’s toilet area, a kitchen area for snack preparation, and a large outdoor area which is used all year round and in all weathers.